 Native O365 security assessment tools

-1. Azure Sentinel is a Security Information and Event Management system.
-It gives you an opportunity to monitor multiple adverse events in Office 365 on a single pane of glass.
+1. Azure Sentinel is a Security Information and Event Management system that provides an opportunity for office 365 monitoring of multiple adverse events on a single pane of glass.
 You can configure alerts for incidents, abnormalities, and suspicious activity.

 2. Advanced Threat Protection (ATP) is the tool that defends Microsoft Exchange from multiple cyber threats.
 Its two most renowned features are the detection of insecure attachments and links in emails and powerful anti-phishing protection.